 - How can we shape fair trading conditions?

-The German Ethics Council will address these questions at its annual meeting together with scientists and practitioners.
+The German Ethics Council addresses these questions at its annual meeting together with scientists and practitioners.
 The meeting will present positive examples of how food security in developing countries can be improved to illustrate the possibilities for change.
 The focus will be on the ethical dimension of the problem of world food supply and the resulting options for action.